Introduction:

 I group emotions into two broad categories that I call Category 1 and Category 2.

-Category 2 emotions involve withdrawal, inward focus, disengagement, or emotional numbing, where attention turns inward, away from the outside world.
+2. Category 2 emotions involve withdrawal, inward focus, disengagement, or emotional numbing, where attention turns inward, away from the outside world.
 They are essentially the opposite of Category 1 emotions.
-Common terms for Category 2 emotions include passive, uninvolved, indifferent, ignoring, not paying attention, unresponsive, distant, preoccupied, emotionally flat, unavailable, uninterested, aloof, and apathetic.
+Common terms for Category 2 emotions include fearful, passive, uninvolved, indifferent, ignoring, not paying attention, unresponsive, distant, preoccupied, emotionally flat, unavailable, uninterested, aloof, and apathetic.

 Category 1 and 2 emotions and parent-child interactions: When a parent is expressing Category 1 or Category 2 emotion, it is important to distinguish between times when the parent and child are interacting and times when they are not.

-Parent experiencing Category 1 emotion: When a parent is experiencing Category 1 emotion, it is usually easy to tell whether they are interacting with the child or not.
+1. Parent experiencing Category 1 emotion: When a parent is experiencing Category 1 emotion, it is usually easy to tell whether they are interacting with the child or not.
 For example, if a parent is angry, it is generally clear whether the anger is directed at the child or at someone or something else.

-Parent experiencing Category 2 emotion: Since Category 2 emotion causes a person to be unengaging, it may not always be clear whether a parent experiencing this emotion is interacting with the child or if the child is merely observing them.
+2. Parent experiencing Category 2 emotion: Since Category 2 emotion causes a person to be unengaging, it may not always be clear whether a parent experiencing this emotion is interacting with the child or if the child is merely observing them.
 Whether it counts as interaction depends on the child’s expectation.
 If the child is seeking connection or believes they are engaged with the parent, that moment qualifies as interaction, even if the parent is unresponsive.

 For example, if a child tries to show a drawing to a parent who doesn’t respond, the child is seeking interaction, so I regard this as an interaction between the parent and child, even though the parent is not participating.
 I describe this type of interaction as the parent directing Category 2 emotion at the child.